frederic-perez/AmE-dictionary/data/dictionary.md

 __egg roll__
 __egg white__
 __egg__ _v_
-__eggcorn__ _n_ :four: A new word or phrase that emerges from mistakenly hearing or interpreting another.
+__eggcorn__ _n_ :five: A new word or phrase that emerges from mistakenly hearing or interpreting another.
 Although resulting from a mistake, an eggcorn often still seems to make logical sense.
 Eggcorn examples: all intensive purposes (“All intents and purposes”), duck tape (duct tape), wet one’s appetite (“whet one’s appetite”)
 __egghead__ _n informal_ :three: An overly intellectual person.
 __eggnog__ _n_ :three: A drink made of milk or cream, sugar, eggs, and flavorings that are beaten together and often mixed with a liquor such as rum or brandy. _A big eggnog party._
 __eggs benedict__